 Once you’ve booked your Miraval stay, you can either schedule your activities and spa treatments online, or by phone or email with the help of an “Experience Planner.”
 I went with the Experience Planner because this was my first Miraval stay, and I wasn’t sure what to expect.
 She was wonderful, and really helped walk me through the process.
 She recommended two to three activities per day; otherwise, she said I might feel like I need a vacation from my vacation.

 The first thing she asked me to do was to set an intention for my stay.
 Mine was to relax and recharge, so I selected activities in line with that intention.
 Many of the activities were included with my stay, though not all were.
-I did a combo of free activities like slow-flow yoga and a restore and recharge wellness session, along with some paid activities.
+I did a combo of free activities like slow-flow yoga, a restore and recharge wellness session, and some paid activities.

 One of the paid activities I did was floating meditation.
 It involved “floating” in an aerial yoga silk hammock while the instructor guided us through a meditation while playing crystal singing bowls.
 I was a little nervous about this experience because the description said that it may cause motion sickness, but I had no issues.
 The instructor asked if we’d like to remain still or if we’d like her to rock us.
 I asked to be gently rocked, and it was very similar to being in a regular hammock.